executors/executors/README.md

 *Returns:* An execution policy whose execution category is `execution_category`.
 If `T` satisfies the requirements of `BulkTwoWayExecutor`, the returned execution policy's associated executor is equal to `exec`.
-Otherwise, the returned execution policy's associated executor is an adaptation of `exec`.
+Otherwise, the returned execution policy's associated executor fulfills the `BulkTwoWayExecutor` requirements which creates execution agents using a copy of `exec`.

-XXX TODO: need to define what adaptation means

 *Remarks:* This member function shall not participate in overload resolution unless `is_executor_v<T>` is `true` and `executor_execution_category_t<T>` is as strong as `execution_category`.